Metta Sandiford-Artest: The Malice at the Palace

-On November 19, 2004, Artest was at the center of an altercation among players and fans during a game in Auburn Hills, Michigan between Artest's Pacers and the home team Detroit Pistons.
+On November 19, 2004, Artest was at the center of an altercation among players and fans during a game in Auburn Hills, Michigan, between Artest's Pacers and the home team Detroit Pistons.

 The brawl began when Artest fouled Pistons center Ben Wallace as Wallace was putting up a shot.
 Wallace, upset at being fouled hard when the game was effectively over (the Pacers led 97–82 with less than 50 seconds to go), responded by shoving Artest in the face, leading to an altercation near the scorer's table.
-Artest walked to the sideline and lay down on the scorer's table.
+Artest walked to the sideline and laid down on the scorer's table.
 Reacting to Wallace throwing something at Artest, Pistons fan John Green threw a cup of Diet Coke at Artest, hitting him.
 Artest jumped into the front-row seats and confronted a man he incorrectly believed to be responsible, which in turn erupted into a brawl between Pistons fans and several of the Pacers.
 Artest returned to the basketball court, and punched Pistons fan A.J.
 Shackleford, who was apparently taunting Artest verbally.
 This fight resulted in the game being stopped with less than a minute remaining.
 Artest's teammates Jermaine O'Neal and Stephen Jackson were suspended indefinitely the day after the game, along with Wallace.

 On November 21, the NBA suspended Artest for the rest of the regular season, plus any playoff games.
 All told, Artest missed 86 games (73 regular season games plus 13 playoff games), the longest suspension for an on-court incident in NBA history.
 Eight other players (four Pacers and four Pistons) received suspensions, without pay, which ranged from one to thirty games in length.
 Each of the players involved were levied fines and ordered to do community service.
 Several fans were also charged and were banned from attending Pistons games for life.
 Artest lost approximately $5 million in salary due to the suspension.